AlticeLabsProjects/kyoto/README.md

     $ /usr/local/bin/ktserver -log /var/log/ktserver.log -ls '*#bnum=100000#capsiz=256m'

+Forced object removal when the maximum database size is reached in databases using the `capsiz` option is LRU-based.
+Based on our experience, we don't recommend using this option with persistent (on-disk) databases as the server will temporarily stop responding to free up space when the maximum capacity is reached.
+In this case, try to keep the database size under control using auto-expiring keys instead.

-To enable the _memcached_ protocol, use the `-plsv` and `-plex` parameters.
+To enable simultaneous support for the _memcached_ protocol, use the `-plsv` and `-plex` parameters.
 The previous example would then become:

     $ /usr/local/bin/ktserver -log /var/log/ktserver.log -ls \
                               -plsv /usr/local/libexec/ktplugservmemc.so \
                               -plex 'port=11211#opts=f' \
                               '*#bnum=100000#capsiz=256m'

-Forced object removal when the maximum database size is reached in databases using the `capsiz` option is LRU-based.
-Based on our experience, we don't recommend using this option with persistent (on-disk) databases as the server will temporarily stop responding to free up space when the maximum capacity is reached.
-In this case, try to keep the database size under control using keys with expiration times instead.
+The `opts=f` parameter enables _flags_ support for the _memcached_ protocol.
+These are stored by Kyoto Tycoon as the last 4 bytes of the value, which means some care must be taken when mixing protocols (our [python library](https://github.com/sapo/python-kyototycoon#memcache-enabled-servers) can handle this for you, for example).